-In [IZLM01], an image-space method is not only employed for collision detection, but also for proximity tests.
+In [HZLM01], an image-space method is not only employed for collision detection, but also for proximity tests.
 This method is restricted to 2D objects.
-In [KOLM02] and [KmLD03], closest-point queries are performed using bounding-volume hierarchies along with a multipassrendering approach.
+In [KOLM02] and [KHLM03], closest-point queries are performed using bounding-volume hierarchies along with a multipassrendering approach.
 In [KP03], edge intersections with surfaces can be detected in multi-body environments.
 This approach is very efficient.
 However, it is not robust in case of occluded edges.
 In [GRLM03], several image-space methods are combined for object and sub-object pruning in collision detection.
 The approach can handle objects with changing topology.
 The setup is comparatively complex and self-collisions are not considered.

 In [HTG03], an image-space technique is used for collision detection of arbitrarily-shaped, deformable objects.
-This approach computes a Layered Depth Image LDI [SGwHS98] for an object to approximately represent its volume.
+This approach computes a Layered Depth Image LDI [SGHS98] for an object to approximately represent its volume.
 This approach is similar to [SF91], but not restricted to convex objects.
 Still, a closed surface is required in order to have a defined object volume.

-The algorithm presented in [HTG03] proceeds in three stages.
+The algorithm presented in [HTG03] proceeds in three

+stages.
 First, the intersection of axis-aligned bounding boxes of pairs of objects is calculated.
-If an intersection is nonempty, a second stage computes an LDI representation of each object within the bounding-box intersection.
+If an intersection is non-empty, a second stage computes an LDI representation of each object within the bounding-box intersection.
 Finally, two volumetric collision queries can be applied.
 The first query detects intersecting volumes of two objects, while the second query detects vertices or other object primitives that penetrate another object.
 Self-collisions cannot be found.
-Fig. 21 illustrates the three stages of the algorithm.
+Fig. 19 illustrates the three stages of the algorithm.

-Figure 21: Image-space collision detection in 2-D and 3-D. (a) AABB intersection. (b) LDI generation within the VoI. (c) Computation of the intersection volume.
+Figure 19: Image-space collision detection.
+Left: AABB intersection.
+Middle: LDI generation within the Vol. Right: Computation of the intersection volume.

 In [HTG04], an improved algorithm is presented.
+In

-In contrast to existing approaches that do not consider self-collisions, this approach combines the image-space object representation with information on face orientation to over-come this limitation.
+contrast to existing approaches that do not consider selfcollisions, this approach combines the image-space object representation with information on face orientation to overcome this limitation.

 LDIs are the basic data structure in many image-space collision detection approaches.
 Therefore, it is very important to optimize their computation and [HTG04] provides a comparison of three different implementations for LDI generation.
 Two implementations based on graphics hardware and one software solutions have been compared.
-Results suggest, that graphics hardware accelerates image-space collision detection in geometrically complex environments, while CPUbased implementations provide more flexibility and better performance in case of small environments.
+Results suggest, that graphics hardware accelerates image-space collision detection in geometrically complex environments, while CPU-based implementations provide more flexibility and better performance in case of small environments.